tomerten/IBS/docs/installation.rst

 -----------------------

 .. note:: The tests are not actual proper unit tests, but rather a place
-    where some test code can be place to test the library functions.
+    where some test code can be put to test the library functions.

 We again start by creating the directory and adding files to them: